What Is SDT Greek Grind?

 How Does It Work?

-Every sorority organizes a group of 20 to 30 members to represent their sorority and dance in our event.
+Every sorority organizes a group of 25 to 30 members to represent their sorority and dance in our event.
 In addition, each sorority chooses one boy from a fraternity to represent them in the always hilarious boys dance.
-The sororities, and the UGA Red Hotz, compete in a live performance held at the Classic Center, hosted by a celebrity (Melissa Gisoni, host of last season's SDTGG, shown to the right) and each team is judged based on predetermined factors, including performance, costume, theme incorporation, and originality.
+The sororities, and the UGA Red Hotz, compete in a live performance held at the Classic Center, hosted by a celebrity (James Maslow was host of last season's SDTGG) and each team is judged based on predetermined factors, including performance, costume, theme incorporation, and originality.

 The boys dance opens the night as the first act to go on stage and kick off the event

 Following the boys dance, each of the eighteen other sororities perform, competing for the title of SDTGG Champions